Table of Contents

-Therefore, to avoid this intervention from intruders, you need to force HTTPS redirection using the Cloudways Platform, which means that a 301 permanent redirect will be created to redirect users from an unsecured HTTP version of your website to a secured HTTPS version.
+Securing a website with an SSL certificate is not enough to protect it, as intruders can still access your website on an unsecured HTTP protocol just by typing HTTP before your website URL.
+Therefore, you need to force HTTPS redirection using the Cloudways Platform to avoid intruder intervention.
+This means creating a 301 permanent redirect to redirect users from an unsecured HTTP version of your website to a secured HTTPS version.

 Important

-If you are using any WAF services such as Cloudflare, Sucuri, etc or if you are implementing any Custom HTTPS redirection using any application plugin, or by modifying the .htaccess file of your application, then you do not need to force HTTPS redirection from Cloudways Platform because your website may run into errors or get stuck in redirection loops because of too many redirects.
-But, if you want to force HTTPS redirection from the Cloudways Platform, then you need to disable any redirection mechanism working elsewhere first and then follow this article for guidance.
+If you are using WAF services such as Cloudflare, Sucuri, etc., or if you are implementing Custom HTTPS redirection using an application plugin or by modifying your application's .htaccess file, then you do not need to force HTTPS redirection from Cloudways Platform because your website may run into errors or get stuck in redirection loops because of too many redirects.

 What is HTTP?